 All students are graded by the Faculty Supervisor on a Pass/D/Fail basis for the 2 credit externship course.
 Grades will be based on 1) satisfactory completion of the externship requirements; 2) written work produced during the externship; 3) written Placement Supervisor Evaluation Form completed by the supervising attorney; 4) two 5 page written reflection papers; and 5) written student evaluation.

 There is a limit of 8 credits of field placement (externship and judicial externship combined) which may be counted towards graduation.
-No student may take more than two credits of field placement in one semester.
-Students may not receive more than 2 academic credits for any one particular externship (with the exception of the European Court of Justice Externship, Health Law and Entertainment Externships).
+No student may take more than two credits of field placement in the Fall or Spring semesters (summer session excluded.)
+Students may not receive more than 2 academic credits for any one particular externship unless a strong case can be made to the Associate Dean about the nature of the work being entirely different (with the exception of the European Court of Justice Externship, Health Law and Entertainment Externships).